If you're looking to increase the effectiveness of your marketing campaigns, you've likely heard the term "marketing attribution" thrown around.

 Email Marketing: 40%

 The Custom Attribution Model is an advanced marketing attribution model where you use data science to build an algorithmic system that uses your customer data to accurately understand how much credit should be given to each touchpoint.

-This undoubtedly the most difficult model to build and maintain but at the same time gives the most accurate data on which marketing channels have had what impact on your customer journey.
+This is undoubtedly the most difficult model to build and maintain.
+Still, it also gives the most accurate data on which marketing channels have had what impact on your customer journey.

-Marketing Attribution is one of the most important aspects in the role of a marketing leader - when choosing a model for your company, ensure that you have all the relevant data points needed to make an accurate, informed decision.
+Knowing what is Marketing Attribution is one of the most important aspects in the role of a marketing leader—when choosing a model for your company, ensure that you have all the relevant data points needed to make an accurate, informed decision.